SatStressGUI/SatStressGUI/README.md

 Future updates to this program should either be tested in a branch before being merged into Master upon final release, or be hosted in separate repositories.

+Please go to https://github.com/SatStressGUI/SatStressGUI/issues to suggest improvements or report bugs.

 For more information, please contact Alex Patthoff at donald.a.patthoff@jpl.nasa.gov.

 SatStressGUI 4.0 has been created upon efforts by